-This course highlights employer's challenges, responsibilities and obligations to all key parties involved with pensions and automatic enrolment, to enable compliance within the set timeline.
+This course highlights employer's challenges, responsibilities and obligations to all parties involved with pensions and automatic enrolment, to enable compliance.

 You will understand your employer's responsibilities towards the various statutory bodies including HMRC, the Department for Work and Pensions and The Pensions Regulator.
 The focus is on the implications for employers and employees with particular emphasis on payroll processing and procedures.